 11 NCAC 04 .0319 CLAIMS PRACTICES: LIFE: ACCIDENT AND HEALTH INSURANCE

 (1) Examining Physician's Opinion.
 When the patient's health is in question, an insurer shall give greater weight to the opinion of a physician who has examined the patient than to the opinion of a physician who has not examined the patient and whose opinion is based solely on a review of the examining physician's notes or reports.
-As used in this Section, "examination of the patient" shall include the interpretation by a specialist of the results of diagnostic tests performed on the patient by others.
+As used in this Item, "examination of the patient" shall include the interpretation by a specialist of the results of diagnostic tests performed on the patient by others.

 (2) Settlement Offers.
 Initial offers of settlement or compromise made by an insurer or its representative shall remain open for a period of time of not less than 30 calendar days.

 (5) Claim Status Reports.
-Health insurance claims subject to 58-3-225 shall be processed in accordance with the provisions of the statute.
+Health insurance claims subject to 58-3-225 shall be processed in accordance with the provisions of that statute.
 Otherwise, if benefits claimed under an accident, health, or disability contract have not been paid within 45 days after receipt of the initial claim by the insurer, the insurer shall at that time mail a claim status report to the insured.

 History Note: Authority G.S.
 58-2-40; 58-3-225; 58-63-15; 58-63-65; 58-65-1; 58-65-40; 58-65-125; 58-67-65; 58-67-150;